shawnoyer/NLP/README.md

 # NLP
 Sentiment Analysis for Drug Effectiveness, Satisfaction and Side Effects Using Natural Language Processing (NLP) and Deep Learning Methods.
-Project completed for DSCI 691 Natural Language Processing with Deep Learning on 6/12/2024.
+Project completed for DSCI 691 Natural Language Processing with Deep Learning on 6/12/2024 at Drexel University.

 Abstract: